Sousannah/HuayunOCR-Arabic/README.md

 4. **Run Inference**: Click "Perform OCR" to process.
 Results appear in the output textbox.

 5. **View Results**:
-   - Text: Structured OCR output (e.g., detected text with bounding box coordinates).
+   - Text: Extracted Arabic text with proper right-to-left reading direction preserved.
    - Copy or edit the interactive output as needed.
+   - The output maintains accurate Arabic character recognition and formatting.

 ## Troubleshooting